 This model is available in one Prime Army, Temple Guardians.
 It can also be used in the Unlimited game mode.
 You can view the other Mk3 models that made it into a Legacy Army at this page.

 Note that the rest of this page is about the model's Mark III rules.

 The Sanctifier is employed in battle to ensure the spirits of the righteous are ushered to Urcaen; as battle wears on, it becomes a vessel for Menite souls, fueling its power even as it protects the righteous.

-- Ashen Veil - This model has concealment, and living enemy models within 2" suffer -2 to attack rolls, unless they have Fire immunity.
+- Ashen Veil - This model has concealment.
+Living enemy models without Immunity: Fire suffer -2 to attack rolls while within 2" of this model.